-For over ten years now I’ve been actively engaged in sustainability and environmentally conscious movements.
+For over 10 years now, I’ve been actively engaged in sustainability and environmentally conscious movements.
 A series of moments woke me up, and I became aware that I can make a difference on this planet.

-In an effort to further my positive impact on the planet, I took a leap of faith and allowed my personal grassroots movement, Simply Sustainable to take a major shift.
+In order to further my positive impact on the planet, I took a leap of faith and allowed my personal grassroots movement, Simply Sustainable, to take a major shift.
 I went from selling jewelry to sharing information as a source of empowerment.
-My website took an overhaul, and now instead of pictures of necklaces, you’ll find 101 simple acts that I have done since my first wake up call.
+My website underwent an overhaul and now, instead of pictures of necklaces, you’ll find 101 simple actions that I have taken since my first wake up call.

-Top of the list; connect with nature.
-Coming in second; plant a tree.
-For me, connecting with nature was really where it all began.
-I soon after learned that my next steps would have to be action.
-Instinctively I knew that we needed less concrete and more trees.
-And for as long as more concrete is being poured, more trees need to be planted.
+At the top of the list: connect with nature.
+Second: plant a tree.
+For me, connecting with nature is where it all began.
+After that, I realized that I would have to take action.
+Instinctively I knew that we needed less concrete and more trees, and that as long as concrete is being poured, trees will need to be planted.

-Globally, in March of 2015, we reached an unsafe level of carbon dioxide in our atmosphere of over 400 parts per million (ppm).
-According to the 350 movement, if we want to maintain a safe level of carbon, we need to stay below 350 ppm.
-This will take a collective effort in not only the reduction of carbon emissions, but also the reduction in our current carbon levels.
+In March 2015, we reached an unsafe level of carbon dioxide in our atmosphere—over 400 parts per million.
+According to Bill McKibben's 350 movement, if we want to maintain a safe level of carbon, we need to get and stay below 350 ppm.
+This will take a collective effort that emphasizes, first and foremost, reducing our carbon emissions and lowering our current carbon levels.

 While the big picture is technically bringing down Co2 levels below 400 ppm, the even bigger picture is quality of life.
-That’s what I’m after for myself, and the 7 billion plus I share this beautiful Earth with.
+That’s what I’m after for myself, and the 7 billion+ people I share this beautiful Earth with.

-Together, we’re building a more sustainable planet, and in order to build a strong foundation, we need pillars.
+Together we’re building a more sustainable planet—and in order to build a strong foundation, we need pillars.
 One Tree Planted answers the question Why Trees? with 6 solid reasons.
-In essence these reasons are the pillars of tree planting, the core benefits of the act.
-First pillar is air of course, because it’s absolutely vital to our existence.
+These reasons inform the act of tree planting and outline the core benefits of the act.
+The first pillar is, of course, air, because it’s absolutely vital to our existence.

-One big way that trees affect the air quality is through the reduction of outdoor temperatures.
-This results in less use of energy demanding air conditioning in warmer climates.
+One big way that trees affect air quality is by reducing outdoor temperatures.
+This results in less use of energy demanding air conditioning units in warmer climates.
 Less demand on energy generation will result in fewer pollutants emitted, lower greenhouse gases, and ultimately a lower level of carbon in our atmosphere.

-Trees become increasingly important in urban settings as they lend a hand with cleaning the air through their natural cycle of carbon absorption.
-Remember, trees breathe in pollutants such as carbon dioxide, and breathe out oxygen for us to inhale.
-It’s a pretty neat cycle that is crucially important to living systems.
+Trees become increasingly important in urban settings as they lend a hand with cleaning the air via their natural cycle of carbon absorption.
+Remember, trees breathe in pollutants like carbon dioxide, and breathe out oxygen for us to inhale.
+It’s a pretty neat cycle and is crucially important to living systems.

-Follow along the Blog here as I share all 6 Pillars of Tree Planting in a series.
-Next time, we’ll be talking about water—because without it – life cannot exist.
-You see, it’s all connected.
+Stay tuned as I share all 6 Pillars of Tree Planting in a series.
+Next time, we’ll be talking about water—because without it, life cannot exist.
+You see? it’s all connected.
 Now go ahead and thank a tree.
 Or better yet, why not plant one?
-Click Here to Plant One Tree
+Click Here to plant a tree!